Gavrielides, T. (2021). Comparative Restorative Justice. New York: Springer.

 Chapter 3: Julena Jumbe - An East African Comparative study of indigenous vs post-colonial restorative justice in Tanzania

-Chapter 5: John Winterdyk - Rethinking restorative justice and its implementation in a postcolonial era: The case of Canada.
+Chapter 5: John Winterdyk - Comparing aboriginal and post-colonial restorative justice: The case of Canada

 Chapter 6: Gabriel Velez, Madeline Hahn and Antonio Butler - Opportunities and challenges for race equality in the age of COVID-19: Comparing virtual with face-face approaches to restorative practices in schools and communities.

-Chapter 7: Isabel Ramírez - The transition from an inquisitorial to an adversarial criminal justice system: An opportunity for restorative justice in Chile
+Chapter 7: Isabel Ramírez - Comparing the transition from an inquisitorial to an adversarial criminal justice system: An opportunity for restorative justice in Chile

-Chapter 8: Wendy Lui - Two Systems in One Country: the influence of justice systems and cultural traditions over restorative justice practice in China and Hong Kong
+Chapter 8: Wendy Lui - Comparing the implementation of restorative justice in the inquisitorial system of China with the adversarial tradition in Hong Kong

-Chapter 11: Rina Kashyap, Muhammad Asadullah, Ramkanta Tiwari, Nibras Sakafi, Contemporary Community Based Restorative Justice Practices in India, Nepal, and Bangladesh: A Comparison
+Chapter 10: Rina Kashyap, Muhammad Asadullah, Ramkanta Tiwari, Nibras Sakafi, Community and Restorative Justice Practices in India, Nepal, and Bangladesh: A Comparative Overview

-Chapter 12: Ann Skelton and Mike Batley - Incorporation of African traditional justice processes in restorative child justice systems in Southern Africa
+Chapter 11: Ann Skelton and Mike Batley - A comparative review of the incorporation of African traditional justice processes in restorative justice child justice systems selected in Sub-Saharan Africa

 Part III: Comparing impetuses for restorative justice

-Chapter 13: Marelize Schoeman - It takes a village to raise a delinquent child: Comparing structured and indigenous restorative justice in South Africa
+Chapter 13: Marelize Schoeman - Contemporary structured vs. indigenous restorative justice in South Africa: Quo vadis?

 Chapter 14: Lorenn Walker and Malina Kaulukukui - Comparison of Native Hawaiian Traditional Ho’oponopono and Modern Restorative Justice